MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 - The SQL queries for data preparation can be found [here](https://mramadhankesapi.github.io/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/)

-- The DAX measures for data analysis, along with the corresponding analysis questions can be found [here](https://mramadhankesapi.github.io/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/)
+- The DAX measures for data analysis and analysis questions can be found [here](https://mramadhankesapi.github.io/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/)

-- The Power BI dashboard in pdf format can be downloaded here: [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)
+- The Power BI dashboard can be downloaded here: [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)

-**Note**: Due to issues with my Microsoft account, the interactive Power BI content is not available in this portfolio.
-I will update it once the issue is fixed.
+**Note**: Due to issues with my Microsoft account, the  interactive Power BI content will be updated once technical issues with my Microsoft account are resolved.

 ## Data Structure and initial Checks
-Maven Market's database has seven tables: customers, products, stores, regions, calendar, returns, and orders, with a total of 289,511 rows across all tables.
+The Maven Market database contains seven tables: customers, products, stores, regions, calendar, returns, and orders, with a total of 289,511 rows.

 ![full_name](https://github.com/user-attachments/assets/5918f224-027c-44de-8bc9-a2f46f588e7a)